jrpotter/notebook/notes/gawk.md

 <!--ID: 1706726911439-->
 END%%

-> Dark corners are basically fractal - no matter how much you illuminate, there's always a smaller but darker one.
+> Dark corners are basically fractal - no matter how much you illuminate, there's always a smaller but darker one. #quote

 The above quote is attributed to Brian Kernighan (one of the authors of the [[C]] K&R book).